inoyamanaka/inoyamanaka/README.md

 - 👋 Assalamualaikum Warahmatulahi Wabarakatu
-- ✨ Nama Saya Herlambang Kurniawan
+- ✨ Nama saya Herlambang Kurniawan
 - 👀 I’m interested in Mobile dev and AI
-- 🌱 I’m currently learning Flutter, Machine Learning and maybe i want learn some ethical hacking too
+- 🌱 I’m currently learning Flutter for mobile app and Machine Learning with python

 <!---
 inoyamanaka/inoyamanaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.